Zizkaea

+Taxonomy

 The genus name of Zizkaea is in honour of Georg Zizka (b.
 1955), a German evolutionary botanist and also specialist in Bromeliaceae.
 The Latin specific epithet of tuerckheimii refers to Hans von Türckheim (1853-1920), a German plant collector.

 Both the genus and the species were first described and published in Phytotaxa Vol.279 on page 55 in 2016.